DericWard/module-3-challenge/README.md

-# module-3-challenge
+# Assignment 3 (module 3 challenge) :
-Assignment 3: Recreating the earlier portfolio assignment but with Bootstrap components.
+## Recreating the earlier portfolio assignment but with Bootstrap components.